zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 * Only Portfolio Managers from the same company as the portfolio can config Jira integration and link Jira projects to a portfolio.
 * Only Portfolio Managers and Contributors from the same company as the portfolio can add Jira epics to initiatives.
 * Viewers or external members cannot use Jira integration functionality.
+* This integration is only one-sided, so you can only display Jira information on Portfolio Management and not vice-versa.

 ## Configure Jira Integration